-The Group farms 26 crops across multiple countries: it now manages almond orchards in Australia and the U.S. where it also grows walnuts and pistachios; pepper plantations in Vietnam and Brazil; palm and rubber plantations in Gabon; coffee plantations in Laos, Tanzania, Zambia and Brazil; a cocoa plantation in Indonesia; rice farming in Nigeria; grains farming in Russia; dairy farming in Uruguay and Russia; and forestry concessions in the Republic of Congo.
+The Group farms 25 crops across multiple countries: it now manages almond orchards in Australia and the U.S. where it also grows walnuts and pistachios; pepper plantations in Vietnam and Brazil; palm and rubber plantations in Gabon; coffee plantations in Laos, Tanzania, Zambia and Brazil; a cocoa plantation in Indonesia; rice farming in Nigeria; grains farming in Russia; dairy farming in Uruguay and Russia; and forestry concessions in the Republic of Congo.
+Some of these plantation assets, including the rubber plantations, coffee plantations, dairy farming in Uruguay and forestry concessions, have been de-prioritised according to the Strategic Plan.